 - 5.2.1 These chargers are generally designed to provide a constant voltage source, with selectable initial current rates.
+See recommended charger voltage output in 5.2.4.
 Model variants provide selectable charge voltage and initial charge rates.
-Higher output current will reduce recharge time. - 5.2.2 CP charging will result in a high initial charging current which will start dropping off when the voltage gradient between the charger and battery begins to decrease because the current in any circuit is directly proportional to the voltage gradient across that circuit. - 5.2.3 Typically, the charger will regulate to around 28.6V for 24V batteries.
-As the battery approaches the charger output voltage, charge current will drop below 0.5 amperes. - 5.2.4 The battery must be connected to the charger with output voltage set between 28.6V ± 0.3V for 24V batteries and left on until the charge rate drops below 0.5 ampere.
-At this point, disconnect the charger from its power source first before disconnecting the battery from the charger to eliminate any sparks.
+Higher output current will reduce recharge time. - 5.2.2 CV charging will result in a high initial charging current which will start dropping off when the voltage gradient between the charger and battery begins to decrease because the current in any circuit is directly proportional to the voltage gradient across that circuit.

+5.2.3 Typically, the charger will regulate to around 28.6V for 24V batteries or 14.3V for 12V batteries.
+As the battery approaches the charger output voltage, charge current will drop below 0.5 amperes.

+5.2.4 The battery must be connected to the charger with output voltage set between $28.6V \pm 0.3V$ for 24V batteries or $14.25V \pm 0.2V$ for 12V batteries and left on until the charge rate drops below 0.5 ampere.
+At this point, disconnect the charger from its power source first before disconnecting the battery from the charger - to eliminate any sparks.